 Dr. Katie Cahill is the Associate Director of the Howard H. Baker Jr. Center for Public Policy at the University of Tennessee, Knoxville, the Director of the Center’s Leadership and Governance Program, and holds a courtesy appointment as an adjunct Assistant Professor in the Department of Political Science.
 She holds a PhD from Purdue University and her expertise is in health policy.

-Dr. Cahill is a member of the steering committee for the interdisciplinary Coronavirus-19 Outbreak Response Expert (CORE-19) team and led the collection and analysis of the Tennessee Pulse Survey in partnership with Governor Bill Lee's Economic Recovery Group.
-She also serves on the steering committee for President Randy Boyd's newly announced Substance Misuse and Addiction Resource for Tennessee (SMART) Policy Network and is the principal investigator for the Healthy Appalachia Project in partnership with Remote Area Medical (RAM).Her previous research focused on the tension between democracy and public health intiatives, particularly global childhood vaccinations programs.
+Dr. Cahill is a member of the steering committee for the interdisciplinary Coronavirus-19 Outbreak Response Expert (CORE-19) team and led the collection and analysis of the Tennessee Pulse Survey in partnership with Governor Bill Lee’s Economic Recovery Group.
+She also serves on the steering committee for President Randy Boyd’s newly announced Substance Misuse and Addiction Resource for Tennessee (SMART) Policy Network and is the principal investigator for the Healthy Appalachia Project in partnership with Remote Area Medical (RAM).Her previous research focused on the tension between democracy and public health initiatives, particularly global childhood vaccinations programs.
 This included 9-months of fieldwork in South Asia.
 Her research uses an interdisciplinary, multi-method, and puzzle-driven approach to examine public health policies and outcomes.
 Dr. Cahill is highly motivated to conduct research that has both theoretical and practical implications.

 In addition, she leads the Appalachian Leadership Institute funded by the Appalachian Regional Commission and co-hosts the Tennessee Legislative Leaders Academy for newly elected state legislators with the Institute for Public Service.
-She also facilitates the campus-wide Vols Vote Intiative and is a founder of the annual statewide Tennessee Campus Civic Summit.
-The aim of these programs is to foster leadership and public service across generations of Tenneseans.
+She also facilitates the campus-wide Vols Vote Initiative and is a founder of the annual statewide Tennessee Campus Civic Summit.
+The aim of these programs is to foster leadership and public service across generations of Tennesseans.

 Based on this work, she recently co-authored an invited chapter for Tennessee’s 2020 Economic Report to the Governor on public health and the economy and published an article titled “Health and Voting in Rural America” examining the relationship between health status and voter participation in the journal Frontiers in Political Science.
 Dr. Cahill’s work has been cited by national and local news including in The New York Times, Reuters, C-SPAN, The Tennessean, Knoxville News Sentinel, on WBIR, WVLT, and WUOT, among other outlets.
 She also frequently provides talks to community organizations.